-Doerries recently presented at the 2013 American Choral Directors Association conference in Dallas Texas on the principles of multimedia performance, the subject of his dissertation: Conceptual Blending and Becoming as Tools for Intrepreting Choral Multidisciplinary Performances.
-Doerries presented at the Modern Language Association conference on William Grant Still's And They Lynched Him on a Tree and civil rights in the 1940s deep-south.
+Doerries recently presented at the American Choral Directors Association's national conference on the principles of multimedia performance, the subject of his dissertation: Conceptual Blending and Becoming as Tools for Intrepreting Choral Multidisciplinary Performances.
+A similar presentation is scheduled for the Association of Canadian Choral Communities.
+Doerries presented at the Modern Language Association's conference on William Grant Still's And They Lynched Him on a Tree and civil rights in the 1940s deep-south.
 Additional lectures and workshops include appearances at the Festival 500 Choral Conference in Newfoundland, CA, the Hawaii International Conference on the Humanities, and at the City University of New York's Symposium on Music and Meaning.
-Upcoming speaking engagements include the 2014 Association of Canadian Choral Communities conference, Podium, and at the 2014 conference on sacred children's choral music at the University of Notre Dame.
-This October, Doerries presents a workshop for conductors and singers preparing community choruses to sing Handel's Messiah in St. Louis with the Masterworks Chorale.
+Doerries presents an annual workshop for singers with the Masterwork's Chorale of St. Louis on Baroque performance practice and performing works of Bach and Handel.

 Doerries served as assistant conductor and chorusmaster to Indiana University Opera Theater and Ballet preparing choruses for Constantine Kitsopoulos, Mark Gibson, Dan Riddle, and Jeffery Cook including Die Fledermaus,Die Zauberflöte, The Light in the Piazza, and The Nutcracker.
 As intern conductor of the Mendelssohn Club of Philadelphia Doerries prepared choruses for Alan Harler including La Rondine and Turandot.